 If cinnamon blunts the rise in glucose seen after eating in people without diabetes, it may help those with diabetes, too.

-If you like the flavour of cinnamon it’s certainly worth drinking cinnamon tea after a meal if you have diabetes for the beneficial effects on blood fats.
+If you like the flavour of cinnamon it’s certainly worth drinking cinnamon tea after a meal if you have metabolic syndrome (prediabetes) or type 2 diabetes for the beneficial effects on blood fat levels, too.

 Best cinnamon dose